Fruit tree species

 The fruiting species Amelanchier alnifolia originates from the western regions of North America, and was well-known to native Americans.
 Today Saskatoons are grown commercially in central Canada - including around the city of Saskatoon in the province of Sasketchewan.
 In the USA they are generally known as Juneberries.

-The bush-like trees are very hardy and will grow in most well-drained soils - but avoid clay or water-logged soils.
+The bush-like trees are very cold-hardy and will grow in most well-drained soils - but avoid clay or water-logged soils.
 They prefer neutral or slightly acidic conditions, but will tolerate slightly alkaline soils.
-The flowers, which appear during May, are very susceptible to frost damage, so avoid planting in areas prone to late frosts.
-Perhaps the key requirement for successful saskatoon fruit production is that they should be planted in a sheltered situation in full sun.
+The flowers, which appear during May, are susceptible to frost damage, so avoid planting in areas prone to late frosts.
+Perhaps the key requirement for successful Saskatoon fruit production in the UK is that they should be planted in a sheltered situation in full sun.
 This is not surprising, given the origins of this species in the intense sunshine of the western states of North America.

-In UK conditions saskatoons are likely to grow to about 2m - 3m tall, with a similar spread, and will start bearing after 3-4 years.
-They are grown from seed on their own roots (not grafted).
+In UK conditions Saskatoons are likely to grow to about 2m - 3m tall, with a similar spread, and will start bearing after 3-4 years.
+They are grown from seed on their own roots (i.e. not grafted).
 Fruit production on a mature bush is likely to be 2kg-4kg.

 All Saskatoons are reliably self-fertile but will crop more heavily if several bushes of different varieties are planted together.

 Almonds are a type of nut closely related to plums.
 They are grown commercially in central and southern Europe.
 Cropping in UK conditions will be lighter, but if you can provide a sheltered sunny spot you should be able to produce home-grown almonds in most of the drier parts of the UK.